georgjz/language-armips/README.md

 or by using the package installer in Atom's settings window.

 This is work in progress.
 Please use Github's issue function to report bugs or improvement ideas.
-Pull requests are greatly appreciated!
+Contributions are greatly appreciated!

+## Known bugs
+While MIPS support works, ARM syntax highlight is still faulty.
+There seems to be some conflicts with my existing code.
+I hope to fix this in the next update.